 To discourage teams intentionally losing a game or tournament in hopes of gaining the first-choice advantage in the following game, a lottery system is usually implemented.
 The teams with the lowest scores from the previous game are usually the only teams eligible to participate in the lottery.
 Winners may either be moved to first place on the draft order (as explained above), or move up a set number of spaces from their current position on the score list.
 Alternative weighted lottery systems provide extra lottery tickets–and therefore preferential picking–to the worst-playing teams.

-Each team can pick a set amount of their players that they wish to “protect” from participating in the draft (and thus keep those players on their current team).
+In an Expansion Draft, each team can pick a set amount of their players that they wish to “protect” from participating in the draft (and thus keep those players on their current team).
 All other players are eligible for picking, depending on the rules of the draft.

 In a Rotation Picking draft, each team takes turns picking one player to recruit to their alliance.
 The order of the turns varies drastically, with a few common forms outlined below:

 - Random: The order in which players or teams take turns drafting is decided randomly or pseudo-randomly.
 For example, a random number generator, dice, lottery, or other random device chooses the list’s order.
 In Chess, which color a player plays as is usually decided by one player hiding a pawn of each color in each of their hands.
 The other player picks one of the first player’s hands at random.
 The color of the chess piece in the chosen hand is the piece that the choosing players plays as.

 - Performance: The player or team with the highest (or lowest) score may pick first (see Entry Draft).
 However, an alternative method involves players or teams earning points based off their overall good sportsmanship or contributions to the game.
 The quantity of points each player or team accumulates at the end of a tournament or season determines the turn order.